 Restart Your Network

 When we say to restart the network, we don’t mean just to restart the router or the modem.
-We mean to power cycle all the devices in the network: the router, the modem, the Eero.
+We mean to power cycle all the devices in the network: the router, the modem, and the eero.

+First, unplug your Eero devices from the power source, one by one.
 Then disconnect the modem from the power source.
-Plug it back in after half a minute and wait till all the LED lights stabilize.
+Plug it back in after half a minute, and wait till all the LED lights stabilize.
+Next, plug in your eero router and eero Wi-Fi points, and wait for them to boot up and establish a connection.
+It will stabilize in 2 minutes or so.

 Reset Your Eero (Soft Reset)